lumeland/lume.land/cms/index.md

 ## Run in localhost

 Run `deno task lume cms` to run the CMS in localhost (or `lume cms` if you're on Lume CLI).
-Lume automatically detects the `_cms.ts` configuration, build your site and connect it to the CMS.
+Lume automatically detects the `_cms.ts` configuration, builds your site and connects it to the CMS.
 Now, you can edit the content in the CMS and preview the results in your site in real time.